jorgschulze73/gc-docs/docs/installation/installation.md

 - [Dragonite]
 - [Rotom]
 - [One or more configured devices]
-- A valid API key to use Exeggcute
+- [A valid API key to use Exeggcute]

 [Dragonite]: https://github.com/UnownHash/Dragonite-Public
 [Rotom]: https://github.com/UnownHash/Rotom
 [One or more configured devices]: {% link docs/installation/device-setup/device-setup.md %}
+[A valid API key to use Exeggcute]: {% link docs/installation/mapping-tiers.md %}